StefFrustagli/the-italian-hangman-game/README.md

 *Guess the word, solve the puzzle, and win the day!* <br>
 *Or watch the hangman's noose, in the breeze, sway.*<br>

-#### Game dynamic
+#### User interactions

 ### Future features and general aspects left to implement
-- Increase the number of words in the bank.
+- Increase the number of words in the word bank.
 - Provide more categories to choose from.
-- Add a tracking score to Keep track of players' progress.
+- Add a tracking score to keep track of players' progress.

 ## Technologies used
-### Languages

-- The only program language used in this project is **Python3**

-### Frameworks, Programs & Libraries
+- [Python:](https://www.python.org) Hight-level programming language used.
+- [PEP8](http://pep8online.com/) was used to check the code for PEP8 requirements.
+- [Heroku: Cloud Application Platform](https://dashboard.heroku.com/apps) was used for the deployment.

-- [GitHub Pages:](https://pages.github.com/) is where the site is hosted.
+- [GitHub Pages](https://pages.github.com/) is where the site is hosted.
-- [Git:](https://git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
+- [Git](https://git-scm.com/) was used for version control by utilising the Gitpod terminal to commit to Git and Push to GitHub.
-- [GitHub:](https://github.com/) was used as the repository for the project after being pushed from Git.
+- [GitHub](https://github.com/) was used as the repository for the project after being pushed from Git.
-- [Codeanywhere](https://codeanywhere.com/) was used as online IDE.
+- [VSCode](https://code.visualstudio.com/) was used as the primary local Integrated Development Environment (IDE) for coding and development.
-- [Figma:](https://www.figma.com/) was used to create wireframes during the design process.
+- [Lucidchart](https://www.lucidchart.com/pages/) was used to create a draft flowchart during the planning process.
-- [Google Fonts:](https://fonts.google.com/) was used to import fonts into the style.css.
-- [Font Awesome:](https://fontawesome.com/) was used to add icons in the footer.
-- [ImgBB:](https://imgbb.com/) was used to upload images and extract the source code.
+- [ImgBB](https://imgbb.com/) was used to upload images and extract the source code.
 - [Am I Responsive?](http://ami.responsivedesign.is) was used to generate the mockup of the website.
 - [Table Convert](https://tableconvert.com/) was used to generate tables for the TESTING.md file.